rust-lang/rust-forge/src/rustdoc/proposals-and-stabilization.md

 command-line arguments, new attributes, etc. However, if the change is considered too big/important, an RFC will need to be written and approved before the change will be accepted.

-When opening an FCP, make sure only the relevant subteam is labeled on the issue, to avoid pinging people with changes they aren't interested in.
+When starting an FCP, make sure only the relevant subteam is labeled on the issue/PR, to avoid pinging people with changes they aren't interested in.

 ### What happens if someone makes a contribution that requires an approval and doesn't have one?
 If the approval required for the contribution requires an RFC, then the contribution